-d.
+e.
 Developing Evaluation Reports

-The evaluation reports document the results of the various activities evaluated by the objectives/capability targets throughout the biennial assessment period, including plan reviews, exercises and drills, reviews of ALCs, equipment and inventory checks, and other activities.
+The Evaluation Reports document the results of the various activities evaluated by the objectives/capability targets throughout the biennial assessment period, including plan reviews, exercises and drills, reviews of ALCs, equipment and inventory checks, and other activities.
 Evaluation reports may or may not include an IP depending on the activity and overall evaluation.
-Evaluation reports use the AAR/IP format to capture observations from assessment activities specific to demonstrations and will include recommendations for post-exercise and post-drill improvements.
-All evaluation reports are designed to meet varying levels of sensitivity so portions not intended for public disclosure can be separated and protected.
-These individual evaluation reports contribute to the larger assessment of the objectives/capability targets by core capabilities over the biennial assessment period and are incorporated into the Biennial Preparedness Report.
+Evaluation reports use the AAR/IP format to capture observations from assessment activities specific to demonstrations and include recommendations for post-exercise and post-drill improvements.
+All Evaluation Reports are designed to meet varying levels of sensitivity so portions not intended for public disclosure can be separated and protected.
+These individual Evaluation Reports contribute to the larger assessment of the objectives/capability targets by core capabilities over the biennial assessment period and are incorporated into the Biennial Preparedness Report.